AI CAPABILITY • PRACTICE

 Important information drowns in noise when everything is loaded indiscriminately.

-Most teams dump everything into context.
+Many teams dump everything into context.
 That's like answering every question by reading the encyclopaedia aloud.

 Four Strategies for Managing Context